CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 map_addr() ten lines above does the exact same parse

-correctly, so this reads like a copy/paste where the cast ended up in the wrong
+correctly, so this reads like a copy/paste where the cast landed in the wrong

-arm — the kind of thing that's easy to miss without a test that exercises
+arm. easy to miss without a test that exercises the AF_UNSPEC

-You don't have to take the source's word for it — the oops disassembly
+you don't have to take the source's word for it. the oops disassembly spells

 RIP: 0010:aa_inet_bind_perm+0x188/0x3a0